-With your consent, we would like to keep your contact details after your participation in this study is complete, so we may inform you of opportunities to participate in future vaccine related research.
+With your consent, we would like to keep your contact details after your participation in this study is complete so we may inform you of opportunities to participate in future vaccine related research.
 This is entirely optional and your participation in this study will not be affected by your decision to allow or not allow storage of your contact details beyond your participation in this trial.

 Your details will be stored electronically on a secure server and only authorised individuals at the CCVTM will have access to it.
+In addition, a copy of your consent form for this study will be retained, separately, for the duration of time you are on the future research database.
 We will not, under any circumstances, share your contact details with any third party institutions without your permission.
 Being contacted does not oblige you to agree to take part in future research and you can ask us to have your contact details removed from our database at any time.